Financial-Times/x-dash/packages/x-node-jsx/readme.md

 ## Installation

-This module is requires Node 8+ and is distributed on npm.
+This module is compatible with Node 8+ and is distributed on npm.

 ```bash
 npm install -S @financial-times/x-node-jsx